 The premise revolves around Park Jae Eon, (Song Kang) an art student at a university.
 He appears to be kind to everyone and is usually upbeat.
 He is, however, a smoking hot walking question mark, the ladies love so much.
 He is completely uninterested in others and refuses to be in a romantic relationship.
 Yu Na-Bi (Han So Hee)is a fellow art student at Park Jae-Eon’s institution.
 She had previously broken up with her boyfriend because of his unfaithfulness.
 She refuses to be influenced by love.
 She unexpectedly falls in love with Jae and develops dangerous feelings for our messed-up Park boy who loves to play mind games with Yoo.
 Yes, It just hits home how damn easy it is to lose yourself with people like Jae Eon.

 A well-written series, and one of the hottest Korean dramas on this list.
-A bit overdramatic, so it’s perfect for you drama queens out there.
+A bit overdramatic, so it’s perfect for your drama queens out there.
 The major issue I have with it is that the supporting cast steals the show, and they are way more interesting than the leading characters.

 7. My Roommate Is a Gumiho (2021)

 This fantasy Kdrama is definitely built on a tried and tested premise.
-Shin Woo Yeo (The hot as always Jang Ki-Yong) is a very old nine-tailed fox who is a gorgeous and intelligent writer.
+Shin Woo Yeo (The hot as-always Jang Ki-Yong) is a very old nine-tailed fox who is a gorgeous and intelligent writer.
 He absorbs human energy in a bead to become a human.
 Lee Dam, (Hyeri), a university student, has an intoxicated friend who falls asleep on top of an expensive car owned by Woo Yeo.
 While both of them are attempting to assist her, Woo Yeo’s bead falls out of his mouth, and Lee Dam unintentionally eats it.
 The bead can only stay within a person for a year before breaking and killing them.
 Woo Yeo explains their problem to Lee Dam and offers to live together until they find a solution, as he does not want to lose his chance to become a human.
 Lee Dam now lives with Shin Woo Yeo, who has never had a partner in her life.

-Overall, My Roommate Is a Gumiho is quite an adorable silly Korean Tv series at its best.
+Overall, My Roommate Is a Gumiho is quite an adorable silly Korean TV series at its best.
 Lee Dam is brilliant!
 I have such a huge crush on her, she’s damn hot!
 Lee Dam is one of the better K-drama actresses and her personality is what makes this drama a joy ride to watch.
 Moreover, the intimate scenes have a lot of skinship and are steamy hot!

 8. The World of the Married (2020)

 The story revolves around Dr. Ji Sun Woo, (Kim Hee Ae), a family doctor with what seems to be the perfect life where everything is in order.
 She loves her attractive husband, Lee Tae Oh, (Korean stage actor, Park Hae Joon) with whom she co-founded an entertainment company, and their adolescent son Joon Young, (Jeon Jin Seo).
 Things start to hit the fan once she suspects her husband is cheating on her.
 One day she discovers that her husband is having an affair with a young sexy mistress, (Han So Hee) and that their common friends assisted him in concealing her pregnancy.
-The picture of peaceful, loving family life is shattered.
+The picture of a peaceful, loving family life is shattered.
 Devastated by the betrayal, she embarks on a journey to seek vengeance and reassemble her shattered self.

-The super-popular Korean drama tv series is an emotional roller-coaster.
+The super-popular Korean drama TV series is an emotional roller-coaster.
 The twists and turns present a satisfying vengeance story that will make you go, “You got to get the cheating bastard!” but just in time, the series starts to focus more on their son as he starts rebelling and having somewhat of an identity crisis that changes the whole focus.

-9. It’s Okay to Not be Okay (2020)
+9. It’s Okay to Not Be Okay (2020)

-This Korean tv series tells the story of Moon Kang Tae (Kim Soo Hyun) who works in a mental facility and Go Moon Young (Seo Ye Ji) who is a well-known children’s book author.
+This Korean TV series tells the story of Moon Kang Tae (Kim Soo Hyun) who works in a mental facility and Go Moon Young (Seo Ye Ji) who is a well-known children’s book author.
 Both of them have a very conservative outlook on love.
 One is too busy for a relationship, while the other is anti-social and afraid of connecting.
-After meeting, the two gradually begin to heal one another emotionally and fall in love as the story progresses.
+After the meeting, the two gradually begin to heal one another emotionally and fall in love as the story progresses.

 Saikojiman Gwaenchanha gives you that “spooky fairytale” vibe.
-It’s very unique mainly because it doesn’t focus on an unrealistic and exaggerated depiction of love; it shows how love can heal your mental health.
-It passes its messaging in a very light-hearted manner.
+It’s unique mainly because it doesn’t focus on an unrealistic and exaggerated depiction of love; it shows how love can heal your mental health.
+It passes its message in a very light-hearted manner.
 So Hyun did his share of repressed moody heroes, but this time his character has more depth thanks to his counterpart.
 The premise may sound very serious, but it’s not, you’ll find that there are a lot of good comedy moments.